modin-project/modin/docs/developer/architecture.rst

 Query Compiler
 """"""""""""""

 The :ref:`Query Compiler <query_compiler_def>` receives queries from the pandas API layer.
-The API layer's responsibility is to ensure clean input to the Query Compiler.
-The Query Compiler must have knowledge of the compute kernels/in-memory format of the data in order to efficiently compile the queries.
+The API layer is responsible for ensuring a clean input to the Query Compiler.
+The Query Compiler must have knowledge of the compute kernels and in-memory format of the data in order to efficiently compile the query.

 The Query Compiler is responsible for sending the compiled query to the Core Modin Dataframe.
 In this design, the Query Compiler does not have information about where or when the